ProbablePrime/interactive-keyboard/README.md

 * Try from another device.
 As this pushes your physical keys, its often impossible to test on the same machine as an infinite loop of key presses occurs.
 Summon a friend into your channel to help test :).
 * Try The key without a spark cost or cooldown.
 * Set your threshold to `0.1` in the config file
+* Nothing happens? exiting due to 0?
+This means your config file or auth file are incorrect.